 Elaine Crowe is an artist, living and working in Dublin.
-Having recently completed her Masters in Fine Art with OCA (UK, 2020), Elaine has studied Art since 2009 and has been awarded a Degree in Sculpture and Expanded Practice from NCAD (Dublin, 2016).
+Elaine has a Masters in Fine Art (OCA, UK, 2020), and a Degree in Sculpture and Expanded Practice (NCAD, Dublin, 2016).
 Throughout her career, Elaine has worked in many areas of the Arts - Architecture, Set Design and Theatre Production, Puppet Making for Street Theatre.
 Elaine also works as a Special Education Teacher and teaches Art at Primary and Post-Primary level.
 As a lens-based artist, Elaine's video, photography and print works explore her relationship with the landscape from a gendered perspective and she has exhibited widely.
-Recent exhibitions include Printmaking at the Edge (New Hampshire, 2021), Whiteout (online, 2020), No Show (online, 2020), Impressions Print Biennale (Galway, 2019), Strangelove Film Festival (The Photographers Gallery London, 2019) and Noemata One Off Film Festival (Denmark, Spain, Norway, 2019).
+Recent exhibitions include Mind Body Problem (CEAC, China, 2022), Printmaking at the Edge (New Hampshire, 2021), Whiteout (online, 2020), No Show (online, 2020), Impressions Print Biennale (Galway, 2019), Strangelove Film Festival (The Photographers Gallery London, 2019) and Noemata One Off Film Festival (Denmark, Spain, Norway, 2019).
 Elaine's work featured in LandEscape Art Review (2019) and her work 180 km was acquired by The National Irish Visual Arts Library (Dublin, 2016).

 2016: Diploma in Digital Video Production and Post Production, DBS, Dublin.